rili0214/Code-Generating-Project/CGP_readme.txt

 Here is the structure of current evaluation backend 1:

-├── main.py                                 # Entry point to initialize server and endpoints ├── requirements.txt                        # Dependencies for the LLMs, API interactions, and other processing ├── config.py                               # Configuration for LLM selection, API settings, and feedback loop limits ├── app/                                    # Application directory │   ├── __init__.py                         # Initializes app as a package
+├── main.py                                 # Entry point to initialize server and endpoints ├── requirements.txt                        # Dependencies for the LLMs, API interactions, and other processing                 (Not yet avalibale)
+├── config.py                               # Configuration for LLM selection, API settings, and feedback loop limits           (Not yet avalibale)
+├── app/                                    # Application directory
+│   ├── __init__.py                         # Initializes app as a package
 │   ├── routes.py                           # API endpoints for frontend and the other backend server communication